andrew-rogers/Servalot/doc/LLVM.md

 Before building and installing the APK, to include LLVM support, run the following on the build host PC

 ```
-$ alpine/getpkg.sh
+$ wildbox/get-alpine-pkgs.sh llvm
 ```

 This will download a collection of Alpine Linux packages and expand them.
 The ELF executables and shared objects are moved to the JNI directory to be included in the Servalot APK.
-Other files are archived up into a file called *llvm.tgz* which is to be copied onto the device.
-Suggest /sdcard/Servalot/Download/llvm.tgz which can then be expanded into the Servalot files directory using the command
+Other files are archived up into a file called *wildbox.tgz* which is to be copied onto the device.
+Suggest /sdcard/Servalot/Download/wildbox.tgz which can then be expanded into the Servalot files directory using the command

 ```
-"$SERVALOT_LIBS/ld-musl-aarch64.so" "$SERVALOT_LIBS/busybox.so" tar -zxvf /sdcard/Servalot/Download/llvm.tgz 2>&1
+"$SERVALOT_LIBS/ld-musl-aarch64.so" "$SERVALOT_LIBS/busybox.so" tar -zxvf /sdcard/Servalot/Download/wildbox.tgz 2>&1
 ```

 Links to the executables and shared objects are then created by running